-So what does this mean to me?
-Quite a bit as it turns out because it turns out that I like it.
+So, what does this mean to me?
+Quite a bit, as it turns out: I like it.
 I actually like it quite a bit.

-Apparently this means I disagree with the majority of the critics but from what I’ve read most of the critics are just saying “it doesn’t look like a movie” which simply isn’t true.
-It does look like a movie, it just doesn’t look like movies always have.
+This means I disagree with most of the critics, but from what I’ve read, most are just saying, “It doesn’t look like a movie”, which simply isn’t true.
+It does look like a movie; it just doesn’t look like movies always have.